axcdnt/ecs-explorer/README.md

 # ecs-explorer

 ## What is ecs-explorer?
-This is a small project to simplify read-only tasks from an ECS cluster perspective.
+This is a small project to simplify read-only tasks for an AWS ECS cluster.
-If you, like me, have multiple clusters and from time to time need to check services availability, this might help you.
+If you, like me, have multiple clusters and from time to time need to check services _availability_, this might help you.

 ## Motivation
 The idea behind ecs-explorer is to give a flexible and colorized output perspective of your cluster.
-I created it because I enjoy CLI apps and I wanted to explore AWS ECS sdk.
+I created it because I enjoy CLI apps and I wanted to explore [AWS ECS SDK](https://docs.aws.amazon.com/sdk-for-go/api/index.html).

-It has served as an instructional code session to explain Go code for a few friends.
+I also used the codebase as an instructional code session to explain Go for a group of friends.

 ## How to